History of FCA and the FCS

 FCA and the FCS Today

 The financial assistance by the Government and FCA’s new policies and enforcement authority helped the FCS recover from the crisis years of the 1980s, regain safe and sound practices, and become more efficient.
 A stronger economy in the 1990s and 2000s further stabilized the FCS as farm prices and incomes rose.
 For the past several years, the FCS’s share of the agricultural debt market has been increasing and now accounts for about 40.7 of farm business debt.

 All Government financial assistance was repaid, with interest, by 2005.
 FCA itself does not receive any Government appropriations; rather, FCA operations are funded through assessments paid by FCS institutions.

 - three FCBs;

-- 76 ACAs and 2 FLCAs, each of which receives loan funds from the Farm Credit bank with which it is affiliated; and
+- 72 ACAs and one FLCA, each of which receives loan funds from the Farm Credit bank with which it is affiliated; and

 Today, most of the associations have adopted the ACA parent structure with wholly owned PCA and FLCA subsidiaries to disburse short-, intermediate-, and long-term loans.
 This structure enables an integrated, full-service lending business.
 The three associations agree to guarantee each other’s debts and obligations, pledge their assets as security for their direct loans from the FCB, and combine their capital and assets to absorb any losses.
 They share the same board of directors, management, and staff.
 The objective is to meet the credit and financial service needs of customers in the most cost-effective manner possible.